Jeremy D. Morley

 Prenuptial agreements are generally enforced in Sweden.
 There is no requirement as to form or legal representation except that they must be in writing.
 They must be registered at a district court which then procures registration in a national register.
 Swedish courts have the power to make an award in derogation of the prenuptial agreement in order to avoid unreasonableness but if the spouses entered into the contract with full knowledge of what they were doing that power is quite limited.

 Spouses may include a provision choosing the law of the country that is to govern their property relations, provided they choose the law of a country in which at least one of them was domiciled or a citizen at the time of the contract.
 Act of 1990 on International Questions concerning Property Relations between Spouses, sec.
 272, para.
 3 (1990) (Swed.).

 Absent such a choice of law, the prenuptial agreement is governed by the law of the state in which the spouses established their domicile at the time of their marriage.
 Act of 1990 on International Questions concerning Property Relations between Spouses, sec.
 272, para.
 4(1) (1990) (Swed.).

-A prenuptial agreement will be enforced in Sweden if it was entered into in compliance with the law that governed the spouses' property relations at the time of the agreement.
+Foreign prenuptial agreements will be enforced in Sweden if entered into in compliance with the law that governed the spouses' property relations at the time of the agreement.
 Act of 1990 on International Questions concerning Property Relations between Spouses, sec.
 272, para.
 5 (1990) (Swed.).

-Our office has worked on several U.S. – Sweden prenuptial agreements, always collaborating with local counsel in all jurisdictions as appropriate.
+Our office works on U.S. – Sweden prenuptial agreements, but always collaborating with Swedish and other local counsel in all jurisdictions as appropriate.

 Disclaimer: We are admitted to practice only in New York but work as appropriate with lawyers throughout all U.S. states and throughout the world.